 Number 1- Rick Tocchet

-The current head coach of the Arizona Coyotes is best remembered for his two stints with the Philadelphia Flyers, but from 1994 to 2000, Tocchet explored the NHL.
+The former head coach of the Arizona Coyotes is best remembered for his two stints with the Philadelphia Flyers, but from 1994 to 2000, Tocchet explored the NHL.
 He was dealt to the Penguins in 1992, traded to the Kings in 1994, traded to Boston in 1996, then on March 1, 1997, Tocchet was dealt from the Boston Bruins to the Washington Capitals as part of a six-player deal.
 He was brought in to help the Capitals make the playoffs, and he did his part, scoring 10 points in 13 games, but the Capitals missed the playoffs by three points.
 In the 1997 offseason, Tocchet signed as a free agent with the Phoenix Coyotes, ending his Caps tenure after just 13 games.

 The second-winningest coach in NHL history also had a playing career that spanned 803 NHL games.
 Best known for his seven year tenure with the Hartford Whalers, His very last NHL team was the Washington Capitals.
 On the eve of the 1990-91 season Quenneville was dealt from Hartford to the Capitals for cash considerations.
 He only played nine games in the NHL, spending the rest of the season with their minor league affiliate the Baltimore Skipjacks.
 The following season, Quenneville signed a deal with the Maple Leafs, though spent the whole season in the AHL again, and he opted to retire at the end of the 1991-92 season.